-The City's role in transportation includes: building and maintaining infrastructure; shaping land use through guidelines and policies; managing demand through regulations and pricing; collaborating with adjacent communities and senior levels of government; and educating citizens
+The City's role in transportation includes: building and maintaining infrastructure; shaping land use through guidelines and policies; managing demand through regulations and pricing; collaborating with adjacent communities and senior levels of government; and educating citizens.

 In many respects, that vision is already taking shape, with the shifting live-work balance on the downtown peninsula supporting a greater number of short distance trips by walking, cycling, and transit.
 The launch of the Canada Line and the 2010 Winter Olympic Games were a proving ground for demonstrating the latent demand for walk/bike/transit modes of transportation.
-The City's ongoing commitment to protected bike lanes and transit oriented development has also gone a long way to support more walk/bike/transit modes of transport.
+The City's ongoing commitment to provide bike facilities for all ages and abilities (AAA bike facilities) and transit-oriented development has also gone a long way to support more walk/bike/transit modes of transport.

-In late 2015, the City approved plans to expand the cycling network over the next five years (2016 to 2020) and to initiate a pilot project to allow roller-bladers, skateboarders, and push scooters to use protected bike lanes.5 Further, the City of Vancouver launched the Mobi bike-share system on July 20, 2016 providing a transportation alternative to people who might not own a bicycle.
+In late 2015, the City approved plans to expand the cycling network over the next five years (2016 to 2020) and to initiate a pilot project to allow those on roller blades, skateboarders, and push scooters to use AAA bike facilities.
+Further, the City of Vancouver launched the Mobi bike-share system on July 20, 2016 providing a transportation alternative for people who might not own a bicycle.

 To build off of these successes and to plan infrastructure that can get the largest gains in the percentage of people walking, cycling and taking transit and reductions in vehicle-kilometres travelled (VKT), it is critical to track the effectiveness of different initiatives as well as market conditions on changing travel behaviour.
-Beyond the City's current data sources including screenline traffic counts, permanent bike counters, and TransLink's Regional Trip Diary Survey, a Panel Survey is one of the best tools to capture and track such trends.
+Beyond the City's current data sources including screenline traffic counts, permanent bike counters, and TransLink's Regional Trip Diary Survey, a Panel Survey is one of the best tools to capture and track such trends on an annual basis.

-The ability to track changes in mode share and VKT takes on greater significance in light of the Federal government's commitments to increase infrastructure spending through the New Building Canada Fund.
+The ability to track changes in mode share and VKT takes on greater significance considering the Federal government's commitments to increase infrastructure spending through the New Building Canada Fund.

-This is the fourth year of the City of Vancouver's annual Panel Survey.
+This is the fifth year of the City of Vancouver's annual Panel Survey.
 This survey is intended to be used to benchmark progress towards Greenest City and Transportation 2040 targets.
-Each year the survey is being refined to include other metrics related to health, propensity of travel by active transportation modes, and reasons for shifting travel patterns.
+Each year, the survey is being refined to include other metrics related to health, propensity of travel by active transportation modes, and reasons for shifting travel patterns, while at its core, still being a travel survey.

-5 Details are included in the Council report "Active Transportation Update and Pilot for Skateboarding in Protected Bike Lanes" http://council.vancouver.ca/20151210/documents/ptec7.pdf
+&lt;sup>5 Details are included in the Council report "Active Transportation Update and Pilot for Skateboarding in Protected Bike Lanes" http://council.vancouver.ca/20151210/documents/ptec7.pdf